Grimmandrewj/Crowdfunding_Analysis/README.md

 ## Goal
-- For this project I was tasked with organizing and analyzing a database of 1,000 sample crowdfunding campaigns
+- For this project I was tasked with organizing and analyzing a database of 1,000 sample crowdfunding campaigns.
-- The analysis was to determine whether past projects met or exceeded the initial goal to determine what attributes led to past projects receiving funding
+- The analysis was to determine whether past projects met or exceeded the initial goal to determine what attributes led to past projects receiving funding.
 - To complete this analysis and uncover any possible trends, I was to utilize Excel conditional formatting, pivot tables, and visualizations

 ## Method